Public Health (H)

 Available via Ecampus

-H 597, METHODS IN FOODBORNE DISEASE OUTBREAK INVESTIGATION, 3 Credits
+H 597, EPIDEMIOLOGIC METHODS IN FOODBORNE DISEASE OUTBREAK INVESTIGATION, 3 Credits

-Focuses on the practical basis for developing and implementing methods for foodborne disease outbreak detection, investigation and control, using recent outbreaks to highlight underlying principles.
-Biological characteristics of major foodborne disease pathogens, clinical features of the illnesses its causes and epidemiologic presentations of foodborne outbreaks will be reviewed.
-The implications of these characteristics will be discussed in a problem solving, interactive format that examines theory and practice in the context of recent outbreaks.
-Strategies to promote timely decision-making will be emphasized.
+Explores the practical basis for developing and implementing methods for foodborne disease outbreak detection, investigation and control.
+Discusses biological characteristics of major foodborne disease pathogens, clinical features of the illnesses they cause and epidemiologic presentations of foodborne outbreaks.
+Discusses the implications of these characteristics and strategies to promote timely decision-making during an effective outbreak investigation.

-Prerequisite: H 513 with B- or better or H 525 with B- or better or H 535 with B- or better or HHS 514 with B- or better
+Prerequisite: HHS 523 with B- or better or H 525 with B- or better

 H 598, HEALTH POLICY ANALYSIS METHODS, 3 Credits